Higher Tate traces of Chow motives: Preliminary results

 A composition of correspondences $\alpha: X\rightsquigarrow Y$ and $\beta: Y\rightsquigarrow Z$ has multiplicity $\mult(\beta\circ \alpha)=\mult(\beta)\mult(\alpha)$, see~\cite[Cor.
 1.7]{K-anisotropy}.
-In particular, the multiplicity of a projector $\pi:X\rightsquigarrow X$ is an idempotent of $\Lambda$, hence $0$ or $1$ since $\Lambda$ is connected.
-As explained in~\cite[\S 2.II]{K-inner}, if the diagonal $\Delta_X$ decomposes as a sum of pairwise orthogonal projectors, one has multiplicity $1$ and all others have multiplicity $0$.
-It follows that in a given direct sum decomposition of $M(X)$, there is a unique summand defined by a projector of mutiplicity $1$, which is called upper.
-If in addition $X$ is geometrically split and satisfies the nilpotence principle, then $M(X)$ satisfies the Krull-Schmidt property, so that $M(X)$ contains a unique (up to isomorphism) indecomposable upper summand, called the upper motive of $X$ and denoted by $U_X$.
+In particular, the multiplicity of a projector $\pi:X\rightsquigarrow X$ is an idempotent of $\mz/p\mz$, hence $0$ or $1$.
+As explained in~\cite[\S 2.II]{K-inner}, if the diagonal $\Delta_X$ decomposes as a sum of pairwise orthogonal projectors, then one of them, called upper, has multiplicity $1$ and all others have multiplicity $0$.
+It follows that in a given complete decomposition of $M(X)$, there is a unique indecomposable summand defined by a projector of mutiplicity $1$.
+If in addition $X$ is geometrically split and satisfies the nilpotence principle, then $M(X)$ satisfies the Krull-Schmidt property, so that up to isomorphism, this summand does not depend on the choice of a decomposition.
+The (isomorphism class) of this motive is then called the \textit{upper motive} of $X$, and denoted by $U_X$.